Finastra Hackathon Official Rules – (the “Official Rules”)

 i.
 Judges: Eligible Submissions will be evaluated by a panel of judges selected by the Poster (the “Judges”).
 Judges may be employees of the Poster or external, may or may not be listed individually on the Hackathon Website, and may change before or during the Judging Period.

-a) Technology (feasibility - use of innovative technologies, quality of the execution and app design)
+a) Technology (feasibility – understanding of innovative technologies for Category 1 and Category 4; use of innovative technologies, quality of the execution and app design for Category 2 and Category 3)

-b) Human (desirability of the app, and any user research or validation)
+b) Human (desirability of the idea/app, and any user research or validation)

 c) Business (viability - includes business potential; use of innovative business models; time to market)